 - Place all ingredients in a saucepan.

-- Bring to a boil.
-Once boiling, reduce heat to a gentle boil.
-Boil, while stirring, for 5-7 minutes until most of the berries have popped and the sauce is beginning to thicken.
+- Cook and stir for 7-10 minutes until most of the berries have popped and the sauce is beginning to thicken.

-- Remove from heat and allow to cool before serving.
+- Remove from heat and allow to cool completely before serving.

 - This is best made the day before to allow to set in the refrigerator overnight.

 - If you like your sauce sweeter, you can increase the granulated sugar by ¼ cup and/or eliminate the orange zest.

 - If you do not wish to use orange you can omit the orange juice and zest and replace orange juice with ¼ cup of water.